-“Did you consume any marijuana while you were there?” he asked, looking at me now.
+“Did you consume any marijuana while you were there?” he asked, looking now at me.

 “I wasn’t there for that,” I said, looking back at him.
-“I was just there to write about what it was like to be there.”
+“I was just there to write about what it was like being there.”

-On the inside pocket of my coat my notebook weighed a thousand pounds.
+On the inside pocket of my coat my notebook felt heavy.
 Every answer he was looking for was inside it.
 He didn’t ask me to empty my pockets, so I didn’t, and he never saw the notebook or the stories it held.

 My birthday came a few days after I was home.
 I hit the bong for breakfast along with a half cup of coffee, the other half of which I misplaced.
 My phone dinged with a text from John Roberts, Psychedelic Aficionado.
 He wished me a happy belated birthday that rattled my mind: How did he know my birthdate?
 Is he a Witch Doctor?
 Did he read the contents of my soul while I was under?

 Before these stoner theories could gather a real foothold, I saw the picture of me Justin had posted on Instagram.

 “This is Matt Harrison,” the caption read.
 “Matt is a writer who I met last year in Winnipeg.
 He rode along with us on the last half of the Stories Tour, writing, seeing the country, and meeting tons of people.
 Yesterday was his 24th birthday.
 Proud to call him my friend, and excited for what’s to come in his career.”

 I smiled when I saw it, still not believing this was anything more than just a dream.